rsecchi/eurotherm/README.md

 </VirtualHost>
 ```

-> Note that ExecGCI and FollowSymlinks should be allowed in the main configuration, in
+> Note that access to the above directories should be allowed the main configuration.

-in the site configuration and in .htaccess if present in the CGI directory.
+> Edit the file cgi-bin/conf.py to point to the directories:

-* Edit the file cgi-bin/conf.py to point the CGI bin directory, the web directory and the temp dire
+* The temporary spool directory is referenced by "tmp"
-ctory to point to the chosen directories
+* The package directory is referenced by "local_dir"